How to photograph the Milky Way

 To ensure your image of the Milky Way is in focus, make sure you set your lens to manual focus as there is no way your lens will be able to autofocus in the dark.

 Just be careful not to overdo it as it will quickly look terrible.
-Most people know what the Milky Way looks like, however, usually, this is from seeing images of it as its not usually that clear to the naked eye.
+Most people know what the Milky Way core looks like, however, usually, this is from seeing images of it as its not usually that clear to the naked eye, unless you are in a very dark location that doesn’t have any light pollution from street lights and buildings.